 Bupropion is a medication commonly used for mood stabilization in people with seasonal affective disorder (SAD), and to combat the cravings created by tobacco addiction.
 Bupropion has not been studied as an anxiety treatment and has therefore not been recommended as a treatment for anxiety alone.
-However, because anxiety often accompanies depression of many varieties, and because tobacco dependency and withdrawal can be cause of stress, treating your seasonal affective disorder or addiction with bupropion may have the side effect of decreasing your anxiety.
+However, because anxiety often accompanies depression of many varieties, and because tobacco dependence and withdrawal can be cause of stress, treating your seasonal affective disorder or addiction with bupropion may have the side effect of decreasing your anxiety.

 Read on to learn more about this drug's effects, and alternative ways to manage your anxiety (especially if you are having to treat other problems simultaneously and want to avoid medical complications).

 Medicine has received an unfair reputation in the anxiety world.
 It does have a purpose, and can be helpful for those with anxiety.
 But it needs to be more of a last resort, and should never be used alone.
 You don't want to stop taking the medicine and watch as your anxiety comes back stronger than before.